isotoma/isotoma.recipe.plonetools/README.rst

 Setting properties
 ==================

-This recipe lets you set properties for a Plone site as part of a buildout run.
+This recipe lets you set properties on a plone object as part of a buildout run.

 To use this, add something like this to your recipe::

     [setproperties]
     recipe = isotoma.recipe.plonetools:properties
+    object = portal
     properties = {
         "somestring": "${some:string}",
         "somebool": True,